 Bucket - In cloud storage, buckets are containers that hold your data.

 CDC - Change Data Capture, only available for Redshift and Snowflake for AWS.
-It uses AWS DMS (Data Management Service) and S3 to check for updates to the source database and update the relevant tables within Matillion.
+It uses AWS DMS (Data Management Service) and S3 to check for updates to the source database and update the relevant tables within Matillion ETL.

-Cloud data lake - A cloud-hosted repository where you can store structure and unstructured data at any scale, as well as images, music, and videos.
+Cloud data lake - A cloud-hosted repository where you can store structured and unstructured data at any scale, as well as images, music, and videos.

 Cloud data warehouse - Stores data on machines around the world, up to petabytes of data.
-Unlike on-premise warehouses, which need to be managed and upgraded, with CDWs you pay for what you use.
+Unlike on-premise warehouses, which need to be managed and upgraded, with a cloud data warehouse you pay for what you use.

 Cloud storage - Where data is stored on the internet, across multiple servers, often across multiple locations.
 Data is always available and accessible.